PENGLU-WashU/IMC_Denoise/README.md

   - [IMC_Denoise: remove hot pixels with DIMR and filter shot noise with the onsite training of DeepSNF](https://github.com/PENGLU-WashU/IMC_Denoise/blob/main/Jupyter_Notebook_examples/IMC_Denoise_Train_and_Predict.ipynb)

 ### Implement IMC_Denoise with scripts
-- Here we take images with marker CD38 as an example.
-For our dataset, CD38 is conjucted with 141Pr.
-In this case, the "channel_name" should be set as its corresponding isotope "141Pr".
 - Activate the IMC_Denoise environment.
 ```
 $ conda activate IMC_Denoise
 ```
+- Here we take the images with marker CD38 as an example.
+For our dataset, CD38 is conjucted with 141Pr.
+In this case, the "channel_name" should be set as its corresponding isotope name "141Pr".
 - Generating training set and train a DeepSNF model.
   - Generate training set of a specific marker channel for DeepSNF.
 The generated training data will be saved in a sub-directory "Generated_training_set" of the current folder other than setting a customized folder.
 For CD38, the saved name will be "training_set_141Pr.npz".
   ```